Mike-Gibson/mock-apollo-client/README.md

 import { ApolloProvider } from '@apollo/client';
 import { mount, ReactWrapper } from 'enzyme';
+import {
+  createMockClient,
+  createMockSubscription,
+  IMockSubscription,
-import { createMockClient, createMockSubscription, IMockSubscription } from 'mock-apollo-client';
+} from 'mock-apollo-client';
 import { act } from 'react-dom/test-utils';
 import * as React from 'react';